 Reference Committee Meetings

-Each group meets face-to-face 2-3 times per year for 4-8 hours to review and discuss the content provided on eviQ, based on current literature available at the time.
+Each group meets a number of times per year to review and discuss the content provided on eviQ, based on current literature available at the time.
 Meetings are generally focused on specific tumour groups or clinical topics.

 Each meeting aims to bring together clinicians with relevant clinical expertise in the specific tumour group with a broad range of experience from registrar to senior consultant and experts in the field.
 Meetings aim to be representative of all Australian states and territories and metro and regional centres.
 Multidisciplinary expertise is included where required.

-Additional reference committee meetings either via teleconference or email may be conducted throughout the year, as required.
+Additional reference committee meetings may be conducted throughout the year, as required.